 Most importantly, the ability to write the Laplacian in terms of a circuit that does not require accessing stored quantum data is one of the key enabling innovations of \NQTDA.
 The input edge data is not stored on the quantum computer but enters through the presence or absence of the multi-qubit control gates of the projector.
 Every time the complex projection is called, the data is freshly and accurately injected into the quantum computer.
 This suggests that \NQTDA~is partially self-correcting, and under noise presence, the last application of $\PG$ mitigates the noise.
 When noise-levels only allow for one coherent application of $\PG$, this application meaningfully represents the data and can be used for alternate machine learning tasks.

 The third sub-component, which we call {\bf Projection to a simplicial order}, is the construction of the projector ($P_k$) onto the $k$-simplex subspace.
 The circuit is a sequence of control-`add one' sub-circuits that conditions on each vertex qubit of the simplex register and increments a $\log(n)$-sized count register.
-The operation is equivalent to implementing conditional-permutation, and can be efficiently implemented using diagonalization~\cite{shende2006synthesis} in the Fourier basis.
+The operation is equivalent to implementing conditional-permutation, and can be efficiently implemented using diagonalization~\citep{shende2006synthesis} in the Fourier basis.
 Finally, the projection is completed and fully realized as a non-unitary operation by measuring the count register.
 The cost in depth is only $O(\log^2 n)$.
 The data-defined Laplacian corresponding to simplicial order $k$ can thus be written as $\Delta_k = P_k \Delta P_k$.

 The second major part of the \NQTDA\ algorithm, which we call the {\bf Stochastic Chebyshev method}, consists of using the above quantum circuit in a larger classically controlled framework, making \NQTDA\ a hybrid quantum-classical algorithm.
-The classical framework is a stochastic \emph{rank} estimation using the \emph{Chebyshev} method~\cite{ubaru2016fast,ubaru2017fast}.
-Once we obtain the rank of the Laplacian, we have the Betti numbers: $\beta_k = \dim(\ker(\Delta_k)) = |S_k| - \rank(\Delta_k)$, where $S_k\subseteq \Gamma$ is the set of $k$-simplices in the given complex $\Gamma$.
-Stochastic rank estimation recasts what would have involved eigendecomposition into the estimation of the trace of a function of the matrix.
+The classical framework is a stochastic \emph{rank} estimation using the \emph{Chebyshev} polynomials~\citep{ubaru2016fast,ubaru2017fast}.
+Once we obtain the rank of the Laplacian, we have the Betti numbers $\beta_k = \dim(\ker(\Delta_k)) = |S_k| - \rank(\Delta_k)$, where $S_k\subseteq \Gamma$ is the set of $k$-simplices in the given complex $\Gamma$.
+Stochastic rank estimation recasts the eigen-decomposition problem into the estimation of the matrix function trace.

 Assuming the smallest nonzero eigenvalue of $\tilde{\Delta}_k = \Delta_k/n$ is greater than or equal to $\delta$, we have